Pilots experience different types of turbulence during flight. Understanding turbulence can help you better respond when you face this situation.

 How can pilots avoid turbulence?

 Understanding the causes of turbulence is one of the best methods for avoiding it.
 Because there are different types of turbulence, knowledge is critical.
-Avoidance or inadvertently entering turbulence are best practiced through becoming a knowledgeable pilot so you can anticipate turbulence and be prepared to respond.
-Understand how and where turbulence forms and the procedures for your aircraft.
+You can avoid inadvertently entering turbulence through training and practice as you become a knowledgeable pilot.
+You can anticipate turbulence and be prepared to respond by understanding how and where turbulence forms and the procedures for your aircraft.
 Like all seasoned pilots, I can testify to the power of turbulence!

 Read more articles by Captain Judy Rice!